nathankellenicki/node-poweredup/README.md

 ### Known Issues and Limitations

-* The Boost Color and Distance sensor only works in color mode with the WeDo 2.0 Smart Hub.

-* When used with the WeDo 2.0 Smart Hub, the Boost Tacho Motor and Control+ Motors do not support rotating the motor by angle.
+* The WeDo 2.0 Smart Hub uses an older firmware which is no longer being updated.
+As a result, only certain motors and sensors work with it.
+See the table above.

-* When used with the Boost Move Hub, the Control+ Motors do not currently accept commands.
+* When used with the Boost Move Hub, the Control+ Motors do not currently accept commands (This is a known but which requires a firmware update from Lego to fix)

 * The SPIKE Prime Hub does not use Bluetooth Low Energy, so is not supported via this library.
 It is recommended you use MicroPython and Bluetooth Classic to develop for this Hub.